-Most of the world’s 34 million people living with HIV and AIDS reside in developing countries.
-In 2011, 2.5 million people became newly infected with HIV, and 1.7 million died of HIV-related illnesses.
-Sub-Saharan Africa accounted for 69% of all new infections and nearly half of all HIV-related deaths globally.
-While 8 million people worldwide can access treatment, nearly 7 million additional people in need of access did not have it as of 2011.
-Moreover, for every one person on treatment, two are infected.
+Most of the world’s 35 million people living with HIV and AIDS reside in developing countries.
+In 2013, 2.1 million people became newly infected with HIV, and 1.5 million died of HIV-related illnesses.
+Sub-Saharan Africa accounted for almost 70% of all new infections and more than two-thirds of all HIV-related deaths globally.
+While 12.9 million people worldwide can access treatment, it only represents 37% of all people living with HIV.
 Without effective HIV prevention, the number of people requiring treatment will become unsustainable.

 The World Bank offers financing, specialized technical support and knowledge to countries for effective prevention of new HIV infections, care and treatment for people living with HIV/AIDS, and alleviation of social and economic consequences for affected communities.